SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Predictwithpreprocessjson**
-> JsonArrayResponse Predictwithpreprocessjson(ctx, body, modelURI)
-Preprocesses the input and run inference on it and returns it as a JsonArrayResponse
+> JsonArrayResponse Predictwithpreprocessjson(ctx, body, deploymentName, modelName, version) Preprocesses the input and run inference on it and returns it as a JsonArrayResponse

 ### Required Parameters